-For example, my mom missed out on chances to make more money because of her responsibilities towards us.
+For example, my mom missed chances to make more money because of her responsibilities to us.
 Attending to obligations isn’t exactly an opportunity cost decision, but it’s close enough for the purposes of our discussion.

 Opportunity cost is already a fairly abstract concept.
-Understanding how it applies to human development and the choices people make is also a fairly complex idea.
+Understanding how it applies to human development and people’s choices is also a fairly complex idea.
 While there is a lot of growth that happens as a result of being a parent, there is a lot that has to be forgone so that you can be a parent.